-Another solution is the reconciliation of work and family life, as older women also face care responsibilities at home: 70% of care is provided by informal carers, and most of them are women.
-Older workers with care responsibilities are also less likely to build adequate pension rights – a carer's leave directive is needed to address this challenge, but it should be underpinned by an investment into formal child and eldercare services that support informal carers and care beneficiaries.
+Recent EU initiatives in relation to gender equality aim at the reconciliation of work and family life, a process in which AGE takes part.
+These initiatives are badly needed, as older women also face care responsibilities at home: 70% of care is provided by informal carers, and most of them are women.
+Older workers with care responsibilities are also less likely to build adequate pension rights – a carer’s leave directive is needed to address this challenge, but it should be underpinned by an investment into formal child and eldercare services that support informal carers and care beneficiaries.

 Today women aged 54-64 belong to a generation that has taken much time off work to provide informal care.
 Their employment rates are almost 14 % lower than for men aged 55-64 years.
 In the EU less than one in two older women of working age are in employment.
 However this is not the case in all countries.
 In Sweden for example, the gender differences in employment rates are low (5 %) and the employment rate of older workers is high (74%), showing that there is room for improvement and ways to allow older women to contribute their significant experience in the formal labour market.